johndk/berkeley-ml-capstone/README.md

 ### Joined ASPM planned-demand columns

 ASPM supplies planned schedule counts for the previous, current, and next clock hours around scheduled departure.
-These are schedule values known ahead of time, not future operating results.
-The offset is calculated as the ASPM timestamp minus the flight's scheduled departure timestamp.
+For a departure flight these records describe JFK; for an arrival flight they describe that flight's origin.
+They are schedule values known ahead of time, not future operating results.
+Each offset is the ASPM timestamp minus the scheduled departure timestamp.

 | Column | Description |
 |---|---|